-I can not get enough of sweet roasted chunks of butternut squash in the fall.
-I like to keep a roasted whole squash in the fridge to use for cold green salads, where the squash takes the place of tomatoes, or for warm hearty grain salads made with onions, peppers, kale, and farro.
-Recently, I picked up a few butternut squashes and Brussels sprouts at a Mennonite farmstand and roasted them, as I do most vegetables, with olive oil, salt, and garlic pepper.
-When they came out of the oven, I sprinkled the vegetables with dried cranberries and a drizzle of sorghum syrup.
-The result was delicious and colorful.
+I can not get enough of sweet, roasted chunks of butternut squash in the fall.
+I like to keep a whole cooked squash in the fridge to use in salads where the bright orange squash chunks take the place of tomatoes, or for use in warm, hearty grain salads made with onions, peppers, kale, and farro.
+Recently, I picked up a few butternut squashes and Brussels sprouts at a farmstand and roasted them with olive oil, salt, and garlic pepper.
+When they came out of the oven, I sprinkled them with dried cranberries and a drizzle of sorghum syrup.
+The result was as colorful as it was yummy.

 Yield: makes 8-9 cups

 2 pounds Brussels sprouts, stem trimmed and quartered